oracle/weblogic-deploy-tooling/site/developer_guide.md

 This key element defines the default value of the mbean attribute.

 There are cases, you can specify the methods to set the value in the alias.
-For example:
+For example, there are two definitions for the `Target` attribute, one for WLST offline and one for WLST online, the WLST online version has set_method, set_bean_type and preferred_model_type keys defined in the dictionary:

 ```yaml
                             "attributes": {